IshyWishy17/ValorantRankPredictor/README.md

 # ValorantRankPredictor

 VALORANT Rank predictor!
-VALORANT is a game that I enjoy and I’ve always wanted to do a project where I build a rank predictor (based on certain factors of your gameplay).
+VALORANT is a game that I once loved and I’ve always wanted to do a project where I build a rank predictor (based on certain factors of your gameplay).
 The game offers a competitive mode where you compete for a rank (ELO-based system).
 Here are the ranks along with their distribution of players -

 Source: Valorant Leaderboard - North America Competitive Ranked Rating for Episode 9 - Act 2

-Here is what a typical player profile looks like (showing mine as reference) -
+Here is what a typical player profile looks like (showing mine as a reference) -

 I basically want to be able to predict a player’s rank, given their stats as shown above.
 The stats include damage/round, K/D ratio, Headshot %, Win %, ACS, DD/Round, KAST, etc (I haven’t really decided which stats I will use yet).
 It’s important to know that people of higher ranks could have somewhat similar stats as people with lower ranks - (Ascendant > Platinum)